perfectblue/ctf-writeups/2022/Hack-A-Sat-Quals-2022/small-hashes-anyway/README.md

 ## Solution

 The full solver is in `solver.py`.
+Run with `python solver.py`.
 The flag is `flag{whiskey358896oscar3:GDtWITSqyj4LFka9AN7F3DkF_OMe_X7MMoSBri8a_CKVSAHSyNykaknqJ7k3BcnV7YB26fBKyEfZzXOigh5PALU}`.